Handling multiple rows from SQL

 In most cases, SQL Query Databoxes have something in common - they must return a single row of data.

-However, see below for an example of what can be achieved when handling multiple rows with some clever use of and X statements.(you may want to seek local IT support regarding SQL, XML and XPath at this level; the Omfax Systems Administrator training is not intended to cover these technologies in any depth).
+However, see below for an example of what can be achieved when handling multiple rows with some clever use of XML and XPath statements.(you may want to seek local IT support regarding SQL, XML and XPath at this level; the Omfax Systems Administrator training is not intended to cover these technologies in any depth).

 A recent requirement arose where is was necessary to scan and interpret multiple rows.
 In this case, it was concerning asbestos details for a particular location (in this example,KITchen) for a given property.
 This is the underlying data we'll be working with; it comprises two rows which detail the asbestos component and associated risk level: